-No Cyprus withholding tax on dividends or interest is paid to non-residents
+No Cyprus withholding tax on dividends or interest is paid to non-residents.
+Further, there is also no WHT on royalties paid to non-residents of Cyprus for rights not used within Cyprus.

 RELIEF FROM FOREIGN TAXES

 Foreign taxes, both underlying and withholding, are deducted from taxes in Cyprus on the same income.